thesuzerain/work-utils/README.md

 # work-utils
-Personal utility library for recurring rote trivial problems while working.
+Personal utility library for recurring rote trivial problems while working, or exploring hobby projects (as are right now!)

 The current deployment can be found at [work.wyattverchere.com](https://work.wyattverchere.com).